 15-V.B.
-PAYMENT STANDARD, UTILITY ALLOWANCE AND HAP CALCULATION operating expenses, and necessary payments to cooperative reserve funds.
-The carrying charge does not include down payments or other payments to purchase the cooperative unit or to amortize a loan made to the family for this purpose.
+PAYMENT STANDARD, UTILITY ALLOWANCE AND HAP CALCULATION down payments or other payments to purchase the cooperative unit or to amortize a loan made to the family for this purpose.

 The payment standard and utility allowance are determined according to regular HCV program requirements.